-Get to Know Your Local Miura Rep: Craig Simons from RJ Energy Systems
+Get to Know Your Local Miura Rep: Craig Simons from CCS

 Miura is proud to work with forward-thinking partners to help deliver modular steam boilers to customers looking to innovate their steam.
 With more than 30 Miura Partners across America in addition to our own Miura team, there’s a local representative near you equipped with the expertise you need.

-The team at RJ Energy Systems brings distinguished expertise to the Alabama, Eastern Mississippi, and the Florida Panhandle region to help solve your steam challenges.
-We sat down with Craig Simons, Manager at RJ Energy Systems, to learn more.
+The team at Combustion & Control Solutions (CCS) brings distinguished expertise to the southeast region to help solve your steam challenges.
+We sat down with Craig Simons, Sales Manager at CCS, to learn more.

 “I was introduced to Miura at the representative level in 2007 when working out of Mobile and took the boilers under my wing.
-In 2014, I joined with RJ Mechanical to design and build systems for users.
-Now, we represent and supply equipment for turnkey installations, with Miura being a big focus for boilers.
+In 2014, I joined RJ Mechanical to design and build systems for users.
+Now, I’ve joined with CCS to represent and supply equipment for turnkey installations, with Miura being a big focus for boilers.
 With Miura, we’re able to design and build entire boiler rooms and steam systems as an all-in-one, turn-key project including design, fabrication, installation, and service.”

 What inspires you about the industry?